-The Chief Auditor's Office has been able to contribute additional value to the Agency by combining the efforts of our internal, external, and information technology audit teams.
-Many aspects of our Agency's programs and processes involve all three of these components.
+The Chief Auditor's Office has been able to contribute additional value to the Agency by combining the efforts of our audit services and information technology audit teams.
+Many aspects of our Agency's programs and processes involve these components.
 In numerous instances, our office has audited combinations of these components simultaneously with great success.
 Our goal is to continue to utilize this approach and leverage our audit resources to ensure that we are maximizing the value we add to the agency.

-For more background information on Chief Auditor's Office, please see Appendix A.
+For more background information on the Chief Auditor's Office, please see Appendix A.